 Publically available information

-- Announcements of disciplinary sanctions.
-These announcements, which appear in the Internal Revenue Bulletin, list: name; city and state, professional designation; disciplinary sanction (e.g., censure, expedited suspension, along with a brief description of the grounds for sanction); and effective dates.
-A sanction is included in the announcements when: (1) an ALJ or the Secretary's delegate on appeal has issued a final agency decision; (2) a disciplinary matter is concluded with a signed "consent to sanction," which must include one or more admitted violations of the regulations; or (3) OPR has issued a decision in an expedited proceeding for suspension.
-For a list of IRB issues containing announcements, see Announcements of Disciplinary Sanctions.
+- Disciplinary sanctions - IRB.
+These listings, which appear in the Internal Revenue Bulletin, list: name; city and state, professional designation; disciplinary sanction (e.g., censure, expedited suspension, along with a brief description of the grounds for sanction); and effective dates.
+A sanction is included in the listings when: (1) an ALJ or the Secretary's delegate on appeal has issued a final agency decision; (2) a disciplinary matter is concluded with a signed consent to sanction, which must include one or more admitted violations of the regulations; or (3) OPR has issued a decision in an expedited proceeding for suspension.
+For a listing of IRB sanctions, see Disciplinary Sanctions - IRB.